allentown521/saladict-desktop-docs/vitepress/en/docs/api/translate/baidu.md

 After completing the first three steps, you can use the Standard version API.
 If you want to use the Advanced version API, open the Baidu Translation Open Platform console [https://fanyi-api.baidu.com/api/trans/product/desktop](https://fanyi-api.baidu.com/api/trans/product/desktop), click the dropdown box labeled "Standard Version" to switch to Advanced version.
 The first time you switch to Advanced version, you'll need to complete identity verification.

-### Step 4: Fill in Baidu Translation APPID and Key in pot
+### Step 4: Fill in Baidu Translation APPID and Key in Saladict

-Open the Baidu Translation Open Platform console [https://fanyi-api.baidu.com/api/trans/product/desktop](https://fanyi-api.baidu.com/api/trans/product/desktop), and enter the "APP ID" and "Key" from the bottom of the page into pot's [Settings Page] - [Interface Settings] - [Baidu Translation Appid] and [Baidu Translation Key].
+Open the Baidu Translation Open Platform console [https://fanyi-api.baidu.com/api/trans/product/desktop](https://fanyi-api.baidu.com/api/trans/product/desktop), and enter the "APP ID" and "Key" from the bottom of the page into Saladict's [Settings Page] - [Interface Settings] - [Baidu Translation Appid] and [Baidu Translation Key].

 ## Related Links